Back to Medals and Decorations of Israel

 d) Palestine Police

-Look here for a picture of someone wearing this ribbon.
-Look here for the award document.
+Look here for the award document and here for a picture of someone wearing this ribbon.

 Look here for the program of the Notrim award ceremony held in Tel Aviv at January 29, 1964